 Staff recommends awarding the contract for engineering design services for the Congress and Garrison Street Pump Stations Upgrade Project to Brown and Caldwell.
-The Committee recommended that the item be forwarded to the Board for their consideration by a vote of 3-0.

 SUPPORTING INFORMATION

 SUPPORTING INFORMATION

 This project will provide an upgrade to the Congress Street and Garrison Street Pump Stations.
 These stations were installed as part of the original Stroudwater area wastewater facilities in the 1980s.
 They are factory built "Du o Ject" pneumatic ejector stations built by Smith and Loveless.